teckmin/gemini-ui-simple-quickstart/README.md

 ## Project Structure

-The project contains a single directory:
+The project contains two directories:

 -   `frontend/`: The React application built with Vite.
+-   `backend/`: An Express server that forwards chat requests to an external API.

 ## Getting Started: Development and Local Testing